A tutorial with all the details…

 So you have a smooth binding and to reduce the bulk of having a straight seam, I join my binding with diagonal seams.

-If you feel unsure of sewing across, draw a line in pencil from corner to corner diagonally across the fabric.
+If you feel unsure of sewing across, draw a line in a fabric marker from corner to corner diagonally across the fabric.
 You can see my drawn line from top left to bottom right.

 Stitch on this line.